 23. Present Over Perfect, by Shauna Niequist

-As moms we can find ourselves exhausted and isolated.
+As moms, we can find ourselves exhausted and isolated.
 We become tired of being tired, burned out on busy.
-And, it seems like almost everyone we encounter–especially other moms–are in the same boat: longing for connection, meaning, depth, but are settling.
-Present Over Perfect is an invitation to walk away from frantic pushing and proving, and toward your essential self, the one you were created to be before you began proving and earning for your worth.
+And, it seems like almost everyone we encounter—especially other moms—are in the same boat: a longing for connection, meaning, and depth, but it is settling.
+Present Over Perfect is an invitation to walk away from frantic pushing and proving and toward your essential self, the one you were created to be before you began proving and earning for your worth.

 24. The Mothers, by Brit Bennett